JustinMorgan/universal-boilerplate/README.md

 This will give you a nice, compact shell prompt with syntax-highlighted info about your current Git branch and the active Node version, if any.

-[Setup for Bash and ZSH is described above.](#4-improve-your-shell-prompt) For now, this isn't implemented for CMD or PowerShell.
+[Setup for Bash and ZSH is described above.](#4-improve-your-shell-prompt) For now, custom prompts aren't implemented for CMD or PowerShell.

 # Using the gitignore suite